Co-director, TTU Medieval and Renaissance Studies Center (2018-22)

 In 2003, I designed and inaugurated TTU’s large-enrollment History of Rock and Roll class, taught it for several years, and subsequently served as the supervising faculty for doctoral students teaching the course.

-Founder & Faculty Advisor, Grad Certificate in Early Music Performance Practice
+Founder & Faculty Advisor, Grad Certificate in Historical Performance Practice and Research

 Thesis/ Dissertation Committees (45+)